- Colleges & Schools

 - Federal recognition had a profound effect on osteopathic medicine, spurring a second generation of schools and a dramatic increase in the number of osteopathic physicians.
 The big shift came in the move to state-supported schools, starting with Michigan State University College of Osteopathic Medicine in East Lansing, which graduated its first class in 1973.

-- More than 20 percent of U.S. medical students currently are enrolled in osteopathic medical schools.
+- More than 20 percent of U.S. medical students are enrolled in osteopathic medical schools.

-- There are approximately 78,000 DOs practicing in the United States, handling more than 10 percent of all office visits in rural areas and eight percent in urban areas.
+- Approximately 78,000 DOs practice in the United States, handling more than 10 percent of all office visits in rural areas and eight percent in urban areas.
 DOs have a strong history of serving rural and underserved areas, often providing their unique brand of compassionate, patient-centered care to some of the most economically disadvantaged members of society.

 - By 2020, the number of osteopathic physicians will top 100,000, say expert predictions, according to the American Medical Association.
 This is good news, as the need for more osteopathic physicians delivering compassionate, comprehensive healthcare continues to rise throughout the nation and around the world.

-- The American Osteopathic Association’s Commission on Osteopathic College Accreditation (COCA) currently accredits 29 colleges of osteopathic medicine in 37 locations.
+- AOA's Commission on Osteopathic College Accreditation accredits 29 colleges of osteopathic medicine in 37 locations.

 Whole Person Healthcare +